FelipeGAlmeida/IAssistant/README.md

 This is my first application using voice commands.
 It uses google voice APIs to transform voice commands of the user in interpretable texts in the application.
 Obviously the set of commands is not very large, but it is scalable.
+The organization of this software is a little messy, but please consider I was learning.

 ## How it works:
 - Once opened, you must grant the necessary permissions.
+- To listen to your WhatsApp/SMS messages is necessary to enable it (prompted on startup)
 - On the initial screen you can see some buttons (some of them available only during playback) and a message.
 - The message is for the user to perform the touch to be able to give the voice commands.
 - The buttons are: